Expert Perspectives: The Big Consulting Model Is Overdue for Change

 4. Big consulting firms have many hammers, but not every problem is a nail.

 At Clarkston, for instance, we just did a pitch where we were the smallest firm in there and the client just kept saying, “Wow, you guys really understood what we wanted.
 You customized your entire approach to give us exactly what we asked for, even though that meant you would not be competing for a significant portion of the available consulting business.
-“The big firms often take existing assets off the shelf and tweak them to fit a client’s need, which isn’t always bad, but smaller, boutique firms like Clarkston typically start from the client need first and then build their assets.
+“The big firms often take existing assets off the shelf and tweak them to fit a client’s need, which isn’t always bad, but smaller, boutique firms like Clarkston typically start from the client’s need and then build their assets.
 Which approach is more customized to client needs?

 Ready or Not, Disruption Is Coming

-The taxi and hotel business didn’t lose market share out of nowhere.
+The taxi and hotel business didn’t lose market share out of anywhere.
 Powerful alternatives to those legacy industries emerged and began eroding the customer base of the big legacy players.
 The same is happening with Big Consulting.
 As more options emerge, clients are exploring other ways of bringing in outside expertise to solve business challenges.
 Boutique consulting firms and on-demand talent can be viewed as emerging disruptors here, with a more agile business model than Big Consulting’s leverage-based model.

 Disruption might not happen overnight, but it is coming, especially as client budgets are getting tighter, clients want more agility and companies are moving to a flexible model where their workforce isn’t made up of only full-time employees.